Roblox/rblx_nurd/README.md

 NURD is a dashboard which aggregates and displays CPU and memory resource usage for each job running through specified Hashicorp Nomad servers.
 The dashboard also displays resources requested by each job, which can be used with resource usage to calculate waste and aid capacity planning.

 ## Prerequisites
+* Docker Version: 19.03.8+
 * At least one active Nomad server
 * **Recommended:** A VictoriaMetrics server containing allocation level resource statistics
-* Docker Version: 19.03.8+

 ## Setup
-The user can configure NURD to connect to a containerized SQL Server instance with `docker-compose.yml` or point to another SQL Server instance with `Dockerfile`.
+The user can configure NURD to connect to a containerized SQL Server instance with [docker-compose.yml](https://github.com/Roblox/nurd/blob/master/docker-compose.yml) or point to another SQL Server instance with [Dockerfile](https://github.com/Roblox/nurd/blob/master/Dockerfile).
 See options below for details.

 ### Containerized SQL Server Instance
 1. `$ git clone git@github.com:Roblox/nurd.git`